raspberrypilearning/scary-spot-the-difference-scratch/en/step_5.md

 ## Add a scream

-To finish off, as the zombie image appears, the zombie will scream.
+In this step, you will make the zombie scream when the image appears.

 --- task ---
 Add a `play sound until done`{:class="blocksound"} block after the zombie image appears, and set it to the *scream* sound.